duneanalytics/spellbook/README.md

 # SPELLBOOK FREEZE

-From June 22 to June 29, we will be freezing some Sepllbook contributions for the migration to DuneSQL.
+From June 22 to June 29, we will be freezing some Spellbook contributions for the migration to DuneSQL.
 We will not accept contributions to the lineage of the following models:

 * dex.trades
 * nft.trades